AMD-OSX/AMD_Vanilla/README.md

         Comment             Find        Replace
     PNP0C09 to PNPFFFF    41D00C09     41D0FFFF
     ```
-  - If using SMBIOS `MacPro6,1`, `MacPro7,1`, or `iMacPro1,1`, `AppleIntelMCEReporter.kext` might panic.
-To prevent that you need to either use a different SMBIOS model or use a disabler kext from [here](./Extra/).
+  - When using the SMBIOSes `MacPro6,1`, `MacPro7,1`, or `iMacPro1,1`, `AppleIntelMCEReporter.kext` macOS might panic.
+To prevent this you need to either use a different SMBIOS or use a disabler kext from [here](./Extra/).

 ### Credits
 - [AlGrey](https://github.com/AlGreyy) for the idea and creating the patches.